 --See especially: Publications

-- UNEP-GRID: United Nations Environment Programme/Global Resource Information Database (In association with the US Geological Survey/EROS Data Center and with the National Aeronautics & Space Administration; Sioux Falls, South Dakota, USA)
+- UNEP-GRID: UN Environment Programme/Global Resource Information Database (In association with the US Geological Survey/EROS Data Center and with the National Aeronautics & Space Administration; Sioux Falls, South Dakota, USA)

 - UNESCO--United Nations Educational, Scientific and Cultural Organization -- Eastern Africa (Paris, France)